canjs/can-observable-object/doc/define/get.md

 Virtual properties are properties that don't actually store any value, but derive their value from some other properties on the map.

-Whenever a getter is provided, it is wrapped in a [can-compute], which ensures that whenever its dependent properties change, a change event will fire for this property also.
+Whenever a getter is provided, it is wrapped in a [can-observation], which ensures that whenever its dependent properties change, a change event will fire for this property also.

 ```js